markbirbeck/adapter-template/README.md

 Add Haml support.

-Enable modules to provide synchronous or asynchrnous `render()` methods.
+Enable modules to provide synchronous or asynchronous `render()` methods.

 Create a `render()` method of an engine does not provide one.